Mike Baldwin (Coronation Street): Marriage to Linda

 By mid-2001, Mike's marriage with Linda seemed to have improved.
-But trouble soon reemerges when Alma returns and tells Mike that she is dying of cervical cancer.
+But trouble soon reemerged when Alma returned and told Mike that she was dying of cervical cancer.
 At this point, he realised that marrying Linda was a mistake and resolved to spend time with Alma in her last few days of life; Linda grew unhappy with this and so slept with Mike's new business associate Harvey Ruben in retribution.
 When Mike found out what Linda had done, he admitted that Alma was dying and slapped Linda when she reacted indifferently to the news.
-Mike threatened to end his marriage to Linda, but eventually agreed to give her one more chance following Alma's funeral; Alma had died after spending time with her last ones, including Mike.
-Before she died, though, Alma learned that Mike had disowned Mark and persuaded him to make peace with his son in her honour; Mike agreed to this and Mark went to visit his father on the day Linda's mother, Eve Sykes (Melanie Kilburn), was due to marry his best friend Fred Elliott (John Savident) at the same church where Mike and Linda had got married a year ago.
+Mike threatened to end his marriage to Linda, but eventually agreed to give her one more chance following Alma's funeral.
+Alma had died after spending time with her loved ones, including Mike.
+Before she died, though, Alma learned that Mike had disowned Mark and persuaded him to make peace with his son in her honour; Mike agreed to this and Mark went to visit his father on the day Linda's mother, Eve Sykes (Melanie Kilburn), was due to marry his best friend, Fred Elliott (John Savident), at the same church where Mike and Linda got married a year before.
 However, Mike later overheard Linda taunting Mark over their past affair and how she managed to trick his father into believing her over his son.
 This caused Mike to realise that Mark was telling the truth about Linda all along, and he responds by breaking up with Linda after confronting her over the extent of her lies and deceit.
 Afterwards, Linda disappeared mysteriously and Mike was accused of murdering her; he was soon questioned by the police on suspicion of murder, but the charges were quickly dropped when Linda was found in Ireland with a new man.

-In 2004, Mike's extended family came to Weatherfield.
-Among them were Mike's son Danny (Bradley Walsh), as a result of a fling between Mike and his sister-in-law Viv (Patricia Brake) in the past.
-Danny's wife and Mike's daughter-in law, Frankie (Debra Stephenson); their son and Mike's grandson, Warren (Danny Young); and Danny's other son and Mike's other grandson, Jamie (Rupert Hill).
+Brief relationships

+In another major storyline, Mike had a short-lived marriage of convenience with his second spouse Jackie Ingram (Shirin Taylor; he inherited a factory from her late husband Peter—the latter of whom had died of a heart attack during an argument with Mike over their past as business competitors.
+However, Mike's marriage with Jackie lasted just one week when she discovered his ulterior motives; Jackie responded by breaking up with Mike and threatening him with a shotgun if he did not get out of her sight.